MachopCodes/tic-tac-toe/README.md

 Sign up and sign in with a username & password to play and track your stats.
 Enjoy!

-- Technologies used -
+-Technologies used -
   - HTML
   - CSS
   - javaScript.

-- Initial Planning -
+-Initial Planning -
   - game logic (process flow chart.PNG).
   - wireframing (Wireframe Auth.PNG & Wireframe Unauth.PNG).